shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/faraday_tensor_derivation.rst

 corrections by sending a merge request to my `Github repository
 <https://github.com/shaussler/TheoreticalUniverse/>`_.

+This page stands alone and can be understood without referencing other content on this site.
 I assume the reader possesses a strong grasp of vector calculus, including familiarity with the vector dot and cross products, as well as matrix multiplication.
 While an understanding of Maxwell's equations and tensor calculus certainly can enrich the content, they are not essential to follow this derivation.